+Epilogue Page

-Epilogue Acknowledgments Page
+Acknowledgments Page

 References Page

 Prologue

 The paramedics rushed me into the emergency room.
 They gave report as the nurse busied herself with wrapping a blood pressure cuff around my arm and clipping a pulse oximeter to my index finger.
 With the sloppy arrangement of bandages around my head, I looked like a pale mummy dressed up for Halloween.
 The oral surgery from earlier that day caused my lips and mouth to swell, making me look like I had recently survived a brawl.